richardstartin/richardstartin.github.io/_posts/2023-09-05-wallclock-profiler.md

 ### Increasing the number of vCPUs

-The clue about what to fix next is in timeline for the request: the CPU samples are very sparse in time and across the threads.
+The clue about what to fix next is in the timeline for the request: the CPU samples are very sparse in time and across the threads.

 ![timeline bigger heap](/assets/2023/09/wallclock-profiler/datadog-timeline-bigger-heap.png)